rsampaio/kvstore/README.md

 # KVStore

-KVStore is a simple key value store that listens on TCP and TLS sockets and is intended to excercise software development and demonstrate the design and the use of documentation, tests and benchmarks in Go projects.
+KVStore is a simple key-value store that listens on TCP and TLS sockets and is intended to exercise software development and demonstrate the design and the use of documentation, tests and benchmarks in Go projects.

 I started by defining the project structure which helped me separate each aspect of the project into well defined packages.
-I decided to implement the project with the command SET, GET, DELETE first and unlimited capacity and later evolved adding the access and modify time tracking for the replacment policy and to implement the STREAM command that returns keys and values in last modified order.
+I decided to implement the project with the command SET, GET, DELETE first and unlimited capacity and later evolved adding the access and modify time tracking for the replacement policy and to implement the STREAM command that returns keys and values in last modified order.

 The use of a test driven approach made the transition of unlimited capacity with untracked actions to the final version much easier since the changes could be made with confidence and the success could be measured.
 The ability to generate detailed documentation with `godoc` was also very positive and can give the reader a great overview of how the project is implemented in greater detail than this README.